mazwat/mazwat.github.io/final-submission-preparation.md

 |Creative Response to Brief| 10% |
 |Use of Version Control| 10% |

-Insure that you have given each criteria your consideration when designing your project.
+Ensure that you have given each criteria your consideration when designing your project.

 ## Contracts

 We will be assessing you on how well you have met the requirements of the **[contract](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228876)**.
 Does your experience meet the needs of your specific client.
-This will effect how we consider all of the above criteria.
+This will effect how we appraise all of the above criteria.

+## Deliverable Elements

+You are required to submit a number of specifci componentas